COSI116A-Brandeis-InfoVis-Fall23/cosi-116a-f24-final-project-repository-Serenella20/images/README.md

 # Put any images/screenshots/figures here
+Images about the design process and the visualization explanation

 Use only PNG and/or SVG for screenshots and diagrams as they are lossless or vector graphics, unlike JPG.
 JPG is ok for photographs.